MrRobotical/shopify-theme-sandbox/README.md

 ### Free shipping threshold

-Added a Block which acts as a Free Shipping threshold and outputs and icon and message to display Free Shipping messaging dependent on price threshold.
+Added a custom Block which acts as a Free Shipping threshold and outputs and icon and message to display Free Shipping messaging dependent on price threshold.

 - File: product-main.liquid